 Enriching our Island Community

 We believe in the transformative power of sustainability.
-Through education, engagement, and partnerships, we empower individuals with the skills to grow food, support local agriculture, and promote sustainable practices, making Guam more resilient.
+Through education, engagement, and partnerships, we empower individuals with the skills to grow food, support local agriculture, and promote sustainable practices, making Guåhan more resilient.
+Our programs celebrate CHamoru culture and honor our indigenous communities by preserving traditions, fostering self-reliance, and deepening the connection between our people and the land.

 Our Mission